Single working mom faces several hurdles during cancer treatment

 Jensen said that although she’s not particularly religious, she’s spiritual and enjoys staying in touch with nature.
 Engaging in paddle boarding, even if she just paddled out and floated around, helped her through recovery.

-While relying on the treatments her doctors recommended, Jensen paired the traditional therapies with other modalities such as reiki, acupuncture, massage therapy, and cannabidoil (CBD), an extract from hemp that lacks hallucinogenic effects but is said to support good health and mitigate many negative side effects.
+While relying on the Breast Cancer Treatment Services her doctors recommended, Jensen paired the traditional therapies with other modalities such as reiki, acupuncture, massage therapy, and cannabidoil (CBD), an extract from hemp that lacks hallucinogenic effects but is said to support good health and mitigate many negative side effects.

 “The CBD absolutely helped with the neuropathy side effects,” Jensen said.
 “I don’t have any long-term side effects.
 It also helped with the effects of chemotherapy.
 It was awful but I still feel like I did fairly well.”